 FranconiaAfter the breakdown of the Roman border security Salian Franks and Rhine Franks expanded isolated to the south.
 The Merovingian Clovis united the Frankish tribes and created the Frankish Empire.
-The Frankish kingdom experienced its greatest expansion under the Carolingian Charlemagne.
-The Frankish king Charlemagne was called in his own lifetime Pater Europae (father of Europe).
+The baptism of Clovis was of great importance for the further history of Europe, since the Franconian kingdom, from which France and Germany were to emerge from centuries, was christianized with its conversion to the Catholic faith.

 From the 10th century the Duchy of Franconia was formed.
 The Franconian Circle from 1500 included only the eastern part of the historical Duchy of Franconia.